BND Hamburger Icon

 CareCloud's color-coding appointment scheduling tools are among the most comprehensive of the medical software we examined.

-A list view shows the patient’s name; the appointment date, time and location; the provider; the appointment type and status; and the patient’s insurance eligibility if your front-office staff has verified it.
+A list view shows the patient’s name, the provider and the appointment type and status, while showing the appointment date, time and location.
+It also presents the patient’s insurance eligibility if your front-office staff has verified it.

 Billing and Claims

-You’ll also see encounters and bills labeled clearly in the CareCloud platform as unbilled, saved or posted for payer submission.
+You’ll also see encounters and bills labeled as unbilled, saved or posted for payer submission in the CareCloud platform.
 CareCloud displays a complete list of patient checkouts in the unfulfilled encounters menu alongside the patient’s information.
-This information includes the patient’s name, appointment type, date, provider, location, insurance and remaining encounter value.
-With this information, you’ll know which unfulfilled encounters to prioritize.
+This information includes the patient’s name, appointment type, date, provider, location, insurance and remaining encounter value to know which unfulfilled encounters to prioritize.

 We liked that after claims are submitted and your charges are posted, CareCloud designates all unfulfilled encounters as saved.
 From your saved claims portal, your billing team can view real-time status updates.
 Your staff can also see provider information, as well as the final encounter value and ICD-10, E&M, and CPT codes.

 Another useful feature is CareCloud’s CollectiveIQ rules engine, which scrubs all claims and flags errors that could result in payer rejection or denial.
-This database is updated regularly with new errors that lead to rejections and denials from clearinghouses and payers nationwide.
+This database is constantly updated with new errors to show why rejections and denials happen from clearinghouses and payers nationwide.

 You can also manage denied claims in CareCloud’s billing portal.
 Alongside these claims, you’ll see reports flagging the most frequent reasons for denial.
-If you also sign up for CareCloud’s RCM services, you’ll see medical billers’ real-time progress within this same hub.
+If you also sign up for CareCloud’s RCM services, you’ll receive medical billers’ real-time progress, all in one hub.

-In the CareCloud charting portal, an Exam Notes tool lets you use custom or preset templates to streamline your notetaking.
+The CareCloud charting portal has Exam Notes, which allows you to use custom or preset templates for streamlined note-taking.
 In CareCloud’s Breeze suite, your notes will automatically populate with a patient’s medical history and current information.
 You can type or use hotkeys or voice-to-text (via M*Modal or Dragon integrations) to take notes while maintaining focus on the patient.

 CareCloud notes